Johnny Andrews

 Johnny Andrews is an American songwriter and record producer based in Atlanta, Georgia, and Nashville, Tennessee.
 Andrews has written multiple number one singles, including "I Am Machine" and "Painkiller" by Three Days Grace, "Freak Like Me" by Halestorm, and "Stand Up" by All That Remains.
-In addition to these bands, Andrews' songs have been performed by Apocalyptica featuring Corey Taylor ("Slipknot"), and Gavin Rossdale, Theory of a Deadman, Motionless In White, Flyleaf, Red, Sick Puppies, and Chiodos.
+In addition to these bands, Andrews' compositions have been written with and performed by Apocalyptica featuring Corey Taylor ("Slipknot"), and Gavin Rossdale, Tarja Turunen, Theory of a Deadman, Motionless In White, Flyleaf, Red, Sick Puppies, and Chiodos.